spotlightpa/algolia-indexer/content/people/martha-nwachukwu.md

 {
   "facebook": "eriecountyunited",
   "pronoun": "she/her",
   "bio": "Born in Nigeria and raised in Pittsburgh, Marty's lived and worked in Erie for 3 years.
 As a Community Organizer for Erie County United she's helped organize the voices of activists & community leaders together to push the needle on various local issues with more force and impact.
-She's an Edinboro University of Pennsylvania graduate and lives downtown", "layout": "person",
+She's an Edinboro University of Pennsylvania graduate and lives downtown.", "layout": "person",
   "keywords": [
     "Black",